-Metropolitan Police Department Criminal Intelligence Branch Attn: Hate Crimes Coordinator 300 Indiana Avenue NW, Room 3000 Washington, DC 20001
+Metropolitan Police Department Criminal Intelligence Branch Attn: Hate Crimes Coordinator 441 4th Street NW, Suite 1100S Washington, D.C.
+20001

-Notify the watch commander of the alleged bias-related/hate crime and provide him/her with a copy of the offense report."
+Notify the watch commander of the alleged bias-related/hate crime and provide him/her with a copy of the offense report.

-The department also maintains a Hate Crimes Hotline (202) 727-0500.
+The Department also maintains a Hate Crimes Hotline (202-727-0500) for individuals who may be reluctant to report hate/bias crimes.
 The Hate Crimes Hotline serves as an additional tool for the community but is not meant to replace the 911 system.
 Individuals should call 911 in the event of an emergency to ensure prompt police service.

-NOTE: You cannot refer complainants to the hotline when asked to take a report of a crime with bias or hate indications.
+You CANNOT refer complainants to the hotline when asked to take a report of crime with bias or hate indications.
 The hotline is not a substitute for on-scene reports.